 To maintain transmission voltages within acceptable limits, generation and other resources in PJM are operated to produce or absorb reactive power.
 Reactive supply and voltage control from generation sources service must be provided for each transaction on the Transmission Provider's transmission facilities.
-The amount that must be supplied is determined based on the reactive power support that is necessary to maintain voltages within established limits.
-(See the PJM Manual for Transmission Operations (M-3) for more details.)
+The amount that must be supplied is determined based on the reactive power support that is necessary to maintain voltages within established limits, as further described in the PJM Manual 03: Transmission Operations.